1.5 million BC residents do not have timely viable access to prehospital critical care

 Alberta also has five ALS/doctor-staffed, rapid-response, medical air rescue helicopters and has had that level of EMS critical care for more than 34 years.
 But in BC we have only ever had Basic Life Support ambulances in almost all our communities and no doctor-staffed medical air rescue helicopters.
 Why is that?
 What does BCEHS know that Alberta Health Services, or other EMS jurisdictions, do not?

 FACT: The primary justification of a modern medical air rescue helicopter is to bring a multi-specialty doctor (combination emergency medicine specialist/surgeon /anesthetist) to the critical care needs patient in the shortest possible time, regardless of where they may present, urban, rural or remote locations.
-Well over a thousand of such medical air rescue helicopters are in service every day around the world, including Alberta, Saskatchewan, Manitoba, the Maritimes and Ontario.
-There are almost 1,000 HEMS helicopters in service in the U.S. alone.
+More than a thousand such medical air rescue helicopters are in service every day around the world, including Alberta, Saskatchewan, Manitoba, the Maritimes and Ontario.
 Most of these helicopters are off the ground and en route to the critical or urgent care needs patient within two minutes of the 911 call.

 A medical air rescue helicopter's secondary role is to provide the fastest possible means of transport to the best-suited treatment facility for the patient's condition or injury.
 In contrast, BCEHS's four contracted air ambulance helicopters are basically used for inter-hospital patient transfer units.
 They are rarely used for rural medical distress responses or accident scene calls.

 Western European countries have more than 265 such medical air rescue helicopters today, all doctor-staffed.
-As provided by the STARS system in Western Canada, these helicopters will land directly at the critical care needs patient's location, regardless of where that might be - a car accident, ski hill, work-site, even at their home and do surgery if required to save a patient's life.
+The STARS system in Western Canada dispatches helicopters which land directly at the critical care needs patient's location, regardless of where that might be - a car accident, ski hill, work-site, even at their home - and the doctors/advanced paramedics it brings will do surgery if required to save a patient's life.

 To be clear, specially equipped and staffed helicopters are but one component of a modern, high-functioning EMS model.
 Other medically indicated innovations such as ambulance-mounted CT scanners, multi-specialty doctors on fast ground cars, universal donor whole blood to prevent death from bleeding injuries and medical staff equipped and trained to use a complete spectrum of restricted lifesaving drugs have also been utilized in other jurisdictions for many decades. but not in BC.